Assam: India conducts first-ever Ganges river dolphin tagging

 Project investigator Dr Vishnupriya Kolipakam said that this is a significant advancement in understanding the ecological needs of river dolphins, which will help conserve critical habitats within vast river ecosystems.

-“This is vital not only for aquatic biodiversity but also for sustaining the livelihoods of thousands of people who depend on these resources,” Dr Kolipakam added.
+“This is vital not only for aquatic biodiversity but also for sustaining the livelihoods of thousands of people who depend on these resources,” Dr. Kolipakam added.

 The tagging was made possible by advancements in technology.
 The lightweight tags emit signals compatible with Argos satellite systems, even with limited surfacing time, and are designed to minimise interference with dolphin movement.